A Simple Separable Exact C*-Algebra not Anti-isomorphic to Itself: Introduction

-We construct our example using a C*~analog of a variation of Connes' example of a ${\mathrm{II}}_1$~factor not anti-isomorphic to itself.
-This variation, denoted by $M,$ was described in~\cite{Viola}, where the second author gave a subfactor construction of such a factor.
-We let $\Z_n$ denote $\Z / n \Z.$ Our \ca\ is a crossed product of a \ca\ $C_0$ by an action $\gamma$ of $\gruppo$ on $C_0$ such that $\gm$ has the Rokhlin property.
-We show that the $C_0 \rtimes_{\gamma} \gruppo$ is an exact, stably finite, simple, separable, unital \ca. Moreover, using our explicit construction, we show that $C_0 \rtimes_{\gamma} \gruppo$ is approximately divisible and has stable rank one and real rank zero, and that it absorbs the Jiang-Su algebra~$Z$ and the $3^{\infty}$~UHF algebra.
-Also, the order on projections over $C_0 \rtimes_{\gamma} \gruppo$ is determined by traces, and the K-groups of $C_0 \rtimes_{\gamma} \gruppo$ are given by
+We construct our example using a C*~analog of a variation, due to the second author~\cite{Viola}, of Connes' example of a ${\mathrm{II}}_1$~factor not anti-isomorphic to itself.
+We let $\Z_n$ denote $\Z / n \Z.$ Our \ca\ is a crossed product of a \ca~$C$ by an action $\gamma$ of $\gruppo.$ We show that $D = C \rtimes_{\gamma} \gruppo$ is exact, stably finite, simple, separable, and unital.
+Moreover, using our explicit construction, we show that $D$ is approximately divisible and has stable rank one and real rank zero, and that it tensorially absorbs the Jiang-Su algebra~$Z$ and the $3^{\infty}$~UHF algebra.
+Also, the order on projections over $D$ is determined by traces, and the K-groups and Cuntz semigroup of $D$ are given by

-The \ca~$C_0$ and the action $\gamma$ are described in Section~\ref{Sec:4}.
-The algebra~$C_0$ is the tensor product of a reduced free product $A_0$ and the UHF~algebra $B_0 = \dirlim_n ( M_{3^n}, \varphi_n),$ where $\varphi_n$ is the embedding $a \mapsto a \otimes 1$ of $M_{3^n}$ in $M_{3^{n + 1}} = M_{3^n} \otimes M_3.$ The action $\gamma$ is a perturbation by an inner automorphism of the tensor product of two automorphisms $\alpha \in \Aut (A_0)$ and $\beta \in \Aut (B_0),$ which are described in Lemmas \ref{L:af} and~\ref{lemma}.
-We show in Section~\ref{Sec:6} that $\gamma$ has the Rokhlin property.
-The Rokhlin property allows us to transfer several properties of the \ca~$C_0$ to the crossed product $D = C_0 \rtimes_{\gamma} \gruppo.$ In particular, when the finite group action has the Rokhlin property, approximate divisibility, stable rank one, and real rank zero are preserved under the operation of taking crossed products.
-Moreover, we also use the Rokhlin property to prove that the \ca~$D$ tensorially absorbs the $3^{\infty}$ UHF algebra $B_0$ and the Jiang-Su algebra $Z.$
+In Section~\ref{Sec:2} we recall definitions related to the properties we prove for~$D.$ Section~\ref{Sec:3} contains a result on tracial states on crossed products.
+The \ca~$C$ and the action $\gamma$ are described in Section~\ref{Sec:4}.
+The algebra~$C$ is the tensor product of a reduced free product~$A$ and the $3^{\infty}$~UHF algebra~$B.$ The action $\gamma$ is a perturbation by an inner automorphism of the tensor product of two automorphisms $\alpha \in \Aut (A)$ and $\beta \in \Aut (B).$ The proof that $D \not\cong D^{\mathrm{op}},$ which is done in Section~\ref{Sec:5}, relies on uniqueness of the tracial state on~$D,$ and the fact that its Gelfand-Naimark-Segal representation yields a ${\mathrm{II}}_1$~factor not isomorphic to its opposite algebra.
+We show in Section~\ref{Sec:6} that $\gamma$ has the Rokhlin property, which is the key to obtaining the additional properties of $D$ that are given above.
+These are proved in Sections \ref{Sec:6} and~\ref{Sec:7}.
+We conclude with some open questions in Section~\ref{Sec:8}.

-The Rokhlin property is further used in the computation of the K-theory of the \ca~$D.$ which is done in Section~\ref{Sec:7}.
-In fact, because of the Rokhlin property, the K-theory of the crossed product is the same as the K-theory of the fixed point algebra $C_0^{\gm},$ and a result of Izumi~\cite{Izumi} can be used to compute $K_* (C_0^{\gm}).$ See Proposition~\ref{P:7.4}.
-Knowing the K-theory of~$D,$ and using the uniqueness of the trace, we can easily determine the Cuntz semigroup of $D,$ which is given by $W (D) \cong {\mathbb{Z}} \big[ \tfrac{1}{3} \big]_{+} \sqcup (0, \infty).$ See Corollary~\ref{Cuntz}.